kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Who is Eligible to View Juvenile Records in Kentucky?

 Juvenile records are confidential information and protected from public view by the Kentucky Public Records Act.
-Persons authorized to view a juvenile record are:
+Persons authorized to view a juvenile records typically are::

-- The parents or guardian of the juvenile.
+• The parents or guardians of the juvenile.

-Juvenile court records can only be accessed in person, and identification is required to prove eligibility.
+Juvenile court records may only be accessed in person, and identification is required to prove eligibility.

 How to Find Juvenile Records in Kentucky